cloudquery/cloudquery/plugins/source/vercel/docs/configuration.md

 - `access_token` (string, required):
   An access token for your Vercel account.
 Get yours from [Vercel's Account Tokens Page](https://vercel.com/account/tokens).

-- `team_id` (string, optional):
+- `team_ids` (list of string, optional):
-  By default, you can access resources contained within your own user account (personal).
-To access resources owned by a team, you must first find the [Team ID](https://vercel.com/docs/teams-and-accounts/create-or-join-a-team#find-your-team-id).
+  A list of team IDs to sync.
+If not specified, all teams will be synced.
+To find the ID of a specific team, refer to [Vercel Docs](https://vercel.com/docs/teams-and-accounts/create-or-join-a-team#find-your-team-id).

 - `endpoint_url` (string, optional.
 Default: `https://api.vercel.com`):
   API endpoint URL to use.
 For Vercel's production API, this should be `https://api.vercel.com`.